qcao/shtookovina/README.md

-Finally, to use `query` and `conj` commands (open web-page with description of given word or conjugation of given verb) you currently need to manually edit relevant hooks in your configuration files, since we cannot know which web-service your prefer to use for this task, and thus we cannot know how to transform the word into URL.
+Finally, to use `query` and `conj` commands (open web-page with description of given word or conjugation of given verb) you currently need to manually edit relevant hooks in your configuration file, since we cannot know which web-service your prefer to use for this task, and thus we cannot know how to transform the word into URL.